johndck/readmeGenerator/readme.md

 ## Credits

-This project was undertaken by John Dick without any collaborators.
+This project was undertaken by John Dick without any collaborators for the purposes of assessment on the EDX bootcamp.